webhippie/gettext_i18n_rails_js/README.md

 ## Usage

-Set up you rails application with gettext support as usual, afterwards just execute the following rake task to export your translations to JSON:
+Set up your rails application with gettext support as usual, afterwards just execute the following rake task to export your translations to JSON:

 ```bash